2021 New York Giants season: Week 8: at Kansas City Chiefs

 Both teams played a sloppy and undisciplined game on a cold night in Kansas City.
 The Chiefs opened up with a 13 play drive only to be intercepted at the goal line.
-Daniel Jones threw a pick two plays later and Tyreek Hill opened the scoring for the Chiefs.
+However, Daniel Jones threw a pick two plays later and Tyreek Hill opened the scoring for the Chiefs.
 The Giants managed to make some stops on defense and made the game competitive with a couple of scoring drives, including Kyle Rudolph's first touchdown with the Giants.
 Evan Engram scored his first touchdown of the season in the fourth quarter to give the Giants the lead, and the Chiefs tied it with a field goal of their own.

 Throughout the game, penalties and clock mismanagement became an issue, especially for the Giants in the 4th quarter.
-In a 17-17 tie game, fullback Elijhaa Penny had a controversial taunting penalty nullify yardage gained from a first down, and a Patrick Mahomes interception on the next drive was nullified by an offsides penalty from Oshane Ximines.
+In a 17–17 tie game, fullback Elijhaa Penny had a controversial taunting penalty nullify yardage gained from a first down, and a Patrick Mahomes interception on the next drive was nullified by an offsides penalty from Oshane Ximines.
 The Chiefs took advantage winding down the clock and kicking a game-winning field goal with 1:07 to play.
-The Giants didn't have any timeouts, and couldn't muster much of an opportunity to extend the game.
-With the loss, the Giants fell to 2-6 or worse for the 5th consecutive year.
+The Giants didn't have any timeouts and couldn't muster much of an opportunity to extend the game.
+With the loss, the Giants fell to 2–6 or worse for the 5th consecutive year.

 Week 9: vs. Las Vegas Raiders

 Evan Engram scored a 30-yard touchdown on the Giants opening drive, and Hunter Renfrow responded in kind for the Raiders.
-After a Daniel Jones fumble in his own end, the Raiders kicked a field goal to lead 10-7.
-Both teams traded another set of field goals and the Raiders had a 13-10 halftime lead.
+After a Daniel Jones fumble in his own end, the Raiders kicked a field goal to lead 10–7.
+Both teams traded another set of field goals and the Raiders had a 13–10 halftime lead.

-On the opening drive of the second half, Raiders quarterback Derek Carr was intercepted by Xavier McKinney who scored a touchdown to make it 17-13 Giants.
+On the opening drive of the second half, Raiders quarterback Derek Carr was intercepted by Xavier McKinney who scored a touchdown to make it 17–13 Giants.
 After trading another set of field goals, the Raiders subsequent red zone drive in the 4th quarter was cut short by a 25-yard missed field goal by Raiders kicker Daniel Carlson.
-McKinney recorded a second interception, and the Giants kicked a field goal after forcing the Raiders to burn their timeouts and led 23-16 for the final drive.
+McKinney recorded a second interception, and the Giants kicked a field goal after forcing the Raiders to burn their timeouts and led 23–16 for the final drive.
 Carr marched the Raiders down the field and into the red zone, but was strip-sacked by rookie Quincy Roche, his first in the NFL, which was recovered by Leonard Williams to seal the victory for the Giants.
-The Raiders outgained the Giants 403-245 in yards and 24-16 in first downs, but the Raiders were 1-6 in the red zone.
+The Raiders outgained the Giants 403–245 in yards and 24–16 in first downs, but the Raiders were 1–6 in the red zone.

 The Giants improved to 3–6 with this win heading into their bye week.
 For his performance, Xavier McKinney was honored as the NFC Defensive Player of the Week.